cameronneylon/barcelona-declaration-website/content/news/20260526_call_to_action_improving_quality_of_open_funding_metadata.md

 - Improving the Quality of Open Funding Metadata: A Call to Action
 https://doi.org/10.5281/zenodo.20190156
 - Improving the Quality of Open Funding Metadata: A Call to Action.
-Background and Detailed Recommendation
+Background and Detailed Recommendations
 https://doi.org/10.5281/zenodo.20189998